 Why does it matter?

 And, if you’re a budding researcher in population health, the report clearly outlines the gaps in existing data reporting.
-Strikingly, these data gaps include FASD, the impact of device and social media on health, and medical technology and devices used by children with health conditions.
+Strikingly, these data gaps include FASD, the impact of devices and social media on health, and medical technology and devices used by children with health conditions.

 Clinically Relevant Bottom Line: